 Method 1 - making buttermilk from a starter culture

 By far, my preferred method for making buttermilk at home is to use a Mesophilic starter culture.
 You can think of a starter culture as yeast that you use to leaven bread.
 All you have to do is warm up some milk, add a tiny amount of the starter culture, place it in a thermos-like container, wait 12 hours and you will have delicious buttermilk.
+Keep in mind, buttermilk will leave a residual smell in a stainless steel container for quite some time, so it's best to use a dedicated container.

 The convenience of using a starter culture cannot be overstated.
 A small package of it will make many gallons of buttermilk, and it will store in a freezer for up to 18 months.